frankstepanski/node-express-course/week4/readme.md

 Now, we can send a POST request to our API.

- - In the URL field, enter the URL for our API.
+ - In the URL field, enter the URL for our route (http://localhost:8000/api/v1/todos).
  - In the Body tab, select **raw** from the first dropdown **JSON** from second dropdown menu.
  - Enter the payload in the text area (aka our JSON)

+ >**Note:** The payload must be in a JSON format.

  ![postman post body](images/postman-post-body.png)